Women's National Basketball Association: Bill Laimbeer leaves his mark (2003–2006)

-The Women's National Basketball Players Association (WNBPA) threatened to strike in 2003 if a new deal was not worked out between players and the league.
-The result was a delay in the start of the 2003 preseason and the 2003 WNBA draft.
-As a result of the strike, the league received negative publicity.
+The Women's National Basketball Players Association (WNBPA) threatened to strike in 2003 if a new deal was not reached between players and the league.
+The result was a delay in the start of the 2003 preseason and the 2003 WNBA draft, along with negative publicity for the league.

-Former Detroit Pistons forward, Bill Laimbeer, took over the Detroit Shock in 2002 as head coach and general manager.
-He had high hopes for the Detroit Shock, despite the team having gone just 9–23 its previous season.
-Three Shock members made it the 2003 All-Star Game (Swin Cash, Cheryl Ford, and Deanna Nolan) and Laimbeer orchestrated a worst-to-first turnaround with the Shock finishing the season 25–9 and in first place in the Eastern Conference.
-After winning the first two rounds of the Playoffs, the Shock faced two-time champion, Los Angeles Sparks, and Lisa Leslie in the 2003 Finals.
-The Shock defeated the Los Angeles Sparks, winning Game Three on a three-pointer by Deanna Nolan.
+Bill Laimbeer took over the Detroit Shock in 2002 as head coach and general manager.
+He had high hopes for the Shock, despite the team having gone 9–23 its previous season.
+Three Shock members made it to the 2003 All-Star Game (Swin Cash, Cheryl Ford, and Deanna Nolan), and Laimbeer orchestrated a worst-to-first turnaround with the Shock finishing the season 25–9 and in first place in the Eastern Conference.
+In the 2003 Finals, the Shock defeated the Los Angeles Sparks 2–1, winning game three in front of a league-record crowd of 22,076.

-Lauren Jackson, one of the most notable players in WNBA history.

 After the 2003 season, the Cleveland Rockers, one of the league's original eight teams, folded because its owners were unwilling to continue operating the franchise.

+Sue Bird spent her entire WNBA career with the Seattle Storm and is the only player to win titles in three different decades.

+The Seattle Storm had consecutive first-overall draft picks in 2001 and 2002, selecting Lauren Jackson and Sue Bird.
+The Storm's young core broke through in 2004, finishing second in the Western Conference and advancing to the Finals.
+In a battle of two first-time finalists, the Storm defeated the Connecticut Sun 2–1 and won their first WNBA title.
+Anne Donovan became the first female coach to guide a team to a WNBA championship.